Operation Veritable: Operation Veritable (Battle of the Reichswald)

 The operation started as an infantry frontal assault, with armoured support, against prepared positions, in terrain that favoured the defenders.

-On 7 February more than 750 RAF heavy bombers deluged Kleve and Goch with high explosive.
+On 7 February at 10 pm more than 750 RAF heavy bombers deluged Kleve and Goch - towns sitting across the routes of advance - with high explosive.
+(Note: Kleve was bombed by a force of 295 Avro Lancaster heavy bombers and 10 de Havilland Mosquitos, Goch by 292 Handley Page Halifax heavy bombers, 156 Lancasters and 16 Mosquitoes.
+The attack on Goch was stopped after 155 aircraft had bombed as the smoke from the resulting fires on the ground was stopping the Master Bomber from controlling the remaining crews bombing accurately.
+The attack on Kleve had been offered to Horrocks by the RAF.
+He had accepted the offer, and was later to state it was "the most terrible decision I had ever taken in my life") about 1,400 tons of bombs on Cleve damaging the centre and south of town, nearly 500 on Goch.

 In order to reduce the defenders' advantages, a large scale artillery bombardment was employed, the biggest British barrage since the Second Battle of El Alamein.
+The artillery began at 5 am targeting "batteries and mortars, command posts and communications".
+A line of smoke was laid across the enemy front, this feint was expected to draw German artillery crews into action with defensive fire.
+The Allied artillery ceased at 7:40 for ten minuted.
+During the lull, sound-ranging and spotting identified German gun positions and then the counter-battery fire began again.
+The barrage increased up to 10:30 as the first units moved into position.
+Then the barrage lifted and the advance started.

 Men were literally deafened for hours by the noise of 1,034 guns.
 It was hoped that this would not only destroy the German defences throughout the Reichswald but also destroy the defenders' morale and their will to fight.
-Air raids were also undertaken to isolate the battle area from further reinforcement.

 Operation Veritable began on 8 February 1945.
 At 10:30 five infantry divisions, 50,000 men with 500 tanks, attacked in line – respectively from the north, the 3rd and 2nd Canadian, the 15th (Scottish) in the center and the 53rd (Welsh) and 51st (Highland) on the right.
 The next day the Germans released water from the largest Roer dam, sending water surging down the valley, and irreparably jammed the sluices to ensure a steady flow for many days.
 The next day they added to the flooding by doing the same to dams further upstream on the Roer and the Urft.
 The river rose at two feet an hour and the valley downstream to the Maas stayed flooded for about two weeks.